-Initial applications should be made by submitting a completed signed Application Form including full antimoney laundering due diligence documentation to the ICAV care of the Administrator.
-Once the completed signed Application Form and full anti-money laundering due diligence documentation is received, the Administrator will issue an account number confirmation whereupon dealing instructions may be placed.
+For initial subscriptions, the original signed Application Form including full anti-money laundering due diligence documentation must be completed and sent promptly with all relevant documentation to the Administrator.
+Once the original signed Application Form and full anti-money laundering due diligence documentation is received, the Administrator will issue an account number confirmation whereupon dealing instructions may be placed.
 Applicants must not forward subscription instructions and monies until such time as the account number confirmation has been issued and any such dealing instructions received prior to the issuance of the account number confirmation will be rejected.
-Investors may submit initial Application Forms and supporting documentation by facsimile, post or any other approved electronic means (or such means as may be prescribed by the Manager from time to time), but the original signed duly completed application must be mailed to the Administrator immediately thereafter.